UKCloud/documentation/articles/azure/azs-how-create-load-balancer.md

 After installing the application that is being load-balanced on each of the VMs, the load balancer is ready to test.

-1. Navigate to your load balancer by clicking on **All services** in the favourites panel, then selecting **Load balancers** under the networking section.
+1. Navigate to your load balancer by clicking **All services** in the favourites panel, then selecting **Load balancers** under the networking section.

-2. Select the load balancer you created earlier from the list.
+2. From the list, select the load balancer you created earlier.

 3. Copy the **Public IP address** from the **Overview** section.

-4. Test the connection to your app.
+4. Test the connection to your application.
 For example, if the app is a web server, paste the public IP into the address bar of your browser.
 The home page of the web server should be displayed.

 ## Feedback